shalva green smoothie jumpstart

 Mistake #20: Thinking all Vitamix blenders are equally loud

-They’re all loud — that part is true.
-But it’s a different kind of loud than a Ninja or a cheap blender.
+Every Vitamix blender is loud.
+They’re powerful machines.
+But they’re a different kind of loud than a Ninja or a cheap blender.
 A Vitamix sounds like an engine.
 A Ninja sounds like something is terribly wrong.
-The premium models with true metal finishes run noticeably quieter, and you can feel the difference in build quality through the chassis.
-The motor hum of a well-built machine feels intentional.
-You stop being scared of it pretty quickly.

 Mistake #21: Thinking newer means lighter means worse